 During law school, Andy served for a year as a law clerk for the Washington State Attorney General’s Office in the Complex Litigation Division.
-As a clerk, he helped litigate cases against the federal government and other powerful institutions that harm our fellow Washingtonians.
+As a clerk, he helped litigate cases against the federal government and other powerful entities that harm our fellow Washingtonians.
 Andy is particularly proud of his work on a case successfully challenging a discriminatory rule that punished immigrants and their families for receiving public benefits.
+As a point of continuity, he represents pro bono clients seeking asylum from abuse and other dangers in their home country.

 Before law school, Andy served for two years in a rural Peruvian village with the Peace Corps.
-Andy grew up in Renton and is excited to be back in the Pacific Northwest.
-When not working, he spends his time dodging food thrown by his two-year-old son.
+He grew up in Renton and is excited to be back in the Pacific Northwest.
+When not working, Andy spends his time hiking and eating pizza with his partner and their son.

 - Harvard Law School, J.D., 2021